cleo/svndownloader/README.md

 }
 ```

-The SVNDownloader logs its progress at `Level.FINE` in the Java `ijava.util.logging`
+The SVNDownloader logs its progress at `Level.FINE` in the Java `java.util.logging`
 subsystem.
 The `checkout` method throws an exception in case of any problems.
 Otherwise
 it returns when the download is complete.